Code Blues

-"Code Blues" is the tenth episode and season finale of the first season of American crime drama mystery television series Dexter: Original Sin, prequel to Dexter.
+"Code Blues" is the tenth episode and series finale of the American crime drama mystery television series Dexter: Original Sin, prequel to Dexter.
 The episode was written by series creator Clyde Phillips from a story by Phillips, producer Alexandra Franklin and producer Marc Muszynski, and directed by executive producer Michael Lehmann.
 It was released on Paramount+ with Showtime on February 14, 2025, and airing on Showtime two days later.

 The series explores a young Dexter Morgan, as he begins working as a forensic blood spatter analyst at the Miami Metro Police Department.
-It also explores his inner conflicts, wherein he begins his days as serial killer.
+It also explores his inner conflicts, wherein he begins his days as a serial killer.
 In the episode, Dexter pursues Spencer in order to locate Nicky's cell, while Brian tries to get close to Dexter.

 The episode received positive reviews from critics, who praised the performances, themes and character development, although many still expressed dissatisfaction with Spencer's motives.